I devote this section to the magical and mysterious items I might encounter in my studies.

 Confetti (vector, number/vector →)

 Creates a loud bang similar to that of Fireworks and a burst of colorful particles, either in a direction or in a radial blast.
-Costs about half of one Amethyst Dust.
+Costs a negligible amount of media.

 The particles are harmless and flutter through the air for quite long until they reach the ground.
 The first vector is a position and the second controls direction.
 If it is a number, it indicates speed to explode in in all directions; a vector makes the particles tend towards the given direction.
 Both the number and the vector's magnitude may not exceed 2.